 - Almond Milk: Contains flavonoids that are powerful antioxidants, helping in doing away the wrinkles and fine lines on your skin.

-- Coconut Milk: Contains high levels of Vitamin C which helps maintain elasticity and flexibility of skin.
+- Coconut Milk or Coconut Water: Contains high levels of Vitamin C which helps maintain elasticity and flexibility of skin.
 It is also rich in copper, and prevents wrinkles, sagging skin and age spots.

 - A high powered blender gets the job done quickly.
 My favorite is the "Nutri Bullet Rx".
 It is available on Amazon.
 Mine came with some awesome attachments and a recipe book.